 Best for: Cities, counties, state agencies, school districts, and federal departments managing multi-year strategic plans alongside annual OKRs and operational KPIs.

-Why it ranks #1: ClearPoint is the only OKR + strategy execution platform with government as its largest vertical — 7,776 strategic plans, 26,227 active projects, and a 24-year focus on public sector workflows.
-The platform is built around the four-layer reality of government strategy: 5-year plan → annual goals → quarterly KPIs → monthly projects, all in one rollup.
+Why it ranks #1: ClearPoint is the OKR + strategy execution platform with government as its largest vertical — 157 local governments alone run 55,595 active projects on it, against a 24-year focus on public sector workflows.
+The platform is built around the four-layer reality of government strategy: 5-year plan, annual goals, quarterly KPIs, monthly projects, all in one rollup.

-Strengths: Public dashboards out of the box (most government clients publish citizen-facing dashboards in under 6 weeks — see public dashboard examples); automated council reports; granular RBAC; FOIA-ready audit trail on every update; Snowflake-backed analytics with benchmarks across 21,000+ strategic plans.
+Strengths: Public dashboards out of the box (most government clients publish citizen-facing dashboards in under 6 weeks — see public dashboard examples); automated council reports; granular RBAC; FOIA-ready audit trail on every update; Snowflake-backed analytics with benchmarks across nearly 18,000 active strategic plans.

-Weaknesses: More configuration than a 90-day OKR tool — for 5-person teams, this is overkill.
+Weaknesses: More configuration than a 90-day OKR tool — for 5-person teams, this is more than you need.
 Premium pricing reflects the depth ($20K–$80K/year typical).
+And unlike AchieveIt, ClearPoint is not currently FedRAMP-authorized — for a Low-baseline federal mandate, that matters.

 2. Envisio — Strong Choice for Mid-Size Local Government